conda/conda/docs/source/dev-guide/deep-dive-install.md

 Once we are running the Python entry-point, we are in the [`conda.cli`][conda.cli] realm.
 The function called by the entry point is [`conda.cli.main:main()`][conda.cli.main:main].
 Here, another check is done for `shell.*` subcommands, which generate the shell initializers you see in `~/.bashrc` and others.
-If you are curious where his happens, it's [`conda.activate`][conda.activate].
+If you are curious where this happens, it's [`conda.activate`][conda.activate].

 Since our command is `conda install ...`, we still need to arrive somewhere else.
 You will notice